MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Customizing your monster.md

 Now run your code!
 What changed?

-When we run the program, the initalize function automatically gets run.
-When the initalize function calls ```setupMonsterStats()```, all the code in that function also gets run.
+When we run the program, the initialize function automatically gets run.
+When the initialize function calls ```setupMonsterStats()```, all the code in that function also gets run.
 You added the code defining ```level``` and ```element``` to the code that the computer will run.
 That is why when you run the program, you can now see a **Leaf, Fire, or Water element** monster -- not just a formless one!

 Changing the element